-Oliver Williamson is Edgar F. Kaiser Professor Emeritus of Business, Economics and Law at the University of California at Berkeley and, in 2009, was awarded the Nobel Memorial Prize in Economics for his work in transaction cost economics, where he drew attention to equivalences and differences between market and non-market decision making, management, and service provisions..
-Professor Williamson earned an S.B from Massachusetts Institute of Technology, an M.B.A. from Stanford University (1960) and Ph.D. from Carnegie-Mellon University (Economics) (1963).
-Prior to his appointment at Berkeley, he served as a Professor at the University of Pennsylvania and Yale University, where he taught economics and law.
+Oliver Williamson was Edgar F. Kaiser Professor Emeritus of Business, Economics and Law at the University of California at Berkeley and, in 2009, was awarded the Nobel Memorial Prize in Economics for his work in transaction cost economics, where he drew attention to equivalences and differences between market and non-market decision making, management, and service provisions.
+Professor Williamson earned an S.B from Massachusetts Institute of Technology, an M.B.A. from Stanford University (1960) and Ph.D. from Carnegie-Mellon University (Economics, 1963).
+Prior to his appointment at Berkeley, he served as a Professor at the University of Pennsylvania and at Yale University, where he taught economics and law.

-Professor Williamson has written several books including: The Mechanisms of Governance (1996); The Economic Institutions of Capitalism: Firms, Markets, Relational Contracting (1985); Markets and Hierarchies: Analysis and Antitrust Implications (1975); Corporate Control and Business Behavior: An Inquiry into the Effects of Organization Form on Enterprise Behavior (1970).
-His books have been translated into eight different languages.
-He also served as the editor or on the board of editors for several journals, including the Journal of Law, Economics, and Organization—where he is now an Honorary Founding editor—, Organization Science, and the Journal of Accounting, Auditing and Finance.
+Professor Williamson wrote several books, including: The Mechanisms of Governance (1996); The Economic Institutions of Capitalism: Firms, Markets, Relational Contracting (1985); Markets and Hierarchies: Analysis and Antitrust Implications (1975); Corporate Control and Business Behavior: An Inquiry into the Effects of Organization Form on Enterprise Behavior (1970).
+His books were translated into eight different languages.
+He also served as the editor or on the board of editors for several journals, including the Journal of Law, Economics, and Organization—where he was an Honorary Founding editor—, Organization Science, and the Journal of Accounting, Auditing and Finance.